loda-lang/loda-programs/programs/oeis/list2.md

 * [A220414](http://oeis.org/A220414) ([L18 program](A220414.asm)): a(n) = 6*a(n-1) - a(n-2), with a(1) = 13, a(2) = 73.
 * [A220425](http://oeis.org/A220425) ([L10 program](A220425.asm)): a(n) = n^2 + 2*n + 2^n.
 * [A220443](http://oeis.org/A220443) ([L07 program](A220443.asm)): a(n) = Sum_{i=1..n} (3i)^2.
+* [A220633](http://oeis.org/A220633) ([L23 program](A220633.asm)): Number of ways to reciprocally link elements of an 3 X n array either to themselves or to exactly two horizontal or antidiagonal neighbors.
 * [A220657](http://oeis.org/A220657) ([L13 program](A220657.asm)): Partial sums of A084558+1.
 * [A220753](http://oeis.org/A220753) ([L12 program](A220753.asm)): Expansion of (1+4*x+5*x^2-x^3)/((1-x)*(1+x)*(1-2*x^2)).
 * [A220844](http://oeis.org/A220844) ([L16 program](A220844.asm)): Sum of inclusive heights of complete 4-ary trees on n nodes.